 Children's Rights Children's Responsibilities Children have a right to: A school environment that is vibrant and clean.
 Feel safe, cared for and supported.
 Be treated with respect and receive fair and consistent treatment from all adults and children in an environment that is free from prejudice.
 Be listened to.
 Receive an education appropriate to their level of ability and to be given praise and feedback.
 Be advised and supported by staff if they are in physical or emotional need in relation to our safeguarding policy.
 Towards others: To behave in a way that will ensure the safety of other children and adults.
 To be truthful and honest and to respect others and their possessions.
 To be tolerant of others whatever their race, colour, gender, class, ability, physical challenge, faith, sexual orientation or lifestyle.
 To recognise and respect the authority of staff and other adults in the school and to listen to them.
 Towards work: To be punctual at all times.
+To work to the best of their ability.
+To work calmly and quietly where required.
 To value their own work and that of others.
 To respect others when working collaboratively.
 To organise themselves and their resources so that they can work independently.
 Towards the school environment: To move around the school building sensibly and safely.
-To take care of equipment and keep the school and the grounds tidy.
+To take care of equipment and keep the school

+Parent/Carer Rights

+Parent/Carer have a right to:

+- Expect that their child will take part in a wide variety of activities which will meet the requirements of the National Curriculum. - Be informed regularly about their child's progress and behaviour at school. - Be offered mutually agreed times for informal discussion about their child, the curriculum and the ways in which the classrooms operate. - Expect to be able to assist with their child's education through school/parent links. - Be treated with respect by all members of staff.

+Parent/Carer Responsibilities

+Parents/Carer Responsibilities

+and the grounds tidy.

-Parent/Carer Rights Parent/Carer Responsibilities Parent/Carer have a right to: Expect that their child will take part in a wide variety of activities which will meet the requirements of the National Curriculum.
-Be informed regularly about their child's progress and behaviour at school.
-Be offered mutually agreed times for informal discussion about their child, the curriculum and the ways in which the classrooms operate.
-Expect to be able to assist with their child's education through school/parent links.
-Be treated with respect by all members of staff.
-Parents/Carer Responsibilities We expect parents to be responsible for: Getting children to school on time and to collect them on time.
-Informing the school on the first day of absence, or if their child is late.
-Ensuring their child has adequate sleep as the school day can be very tiring.
-Being aware of school policies and to support all staff in their efforts to ensure a caring community.
-The behaviour of any other children they bring into school.
-Reading all letters/messages that are sent.
-There are copies available from the office.
-Being aware of the convenient times to talk with staff before/after school.
+We expect parents to be responsible for:

+- Getting children to school on time and to collect them on time. - Informing the school on the first day of absence, or if their child is late. - Ensuring their child has adequate sleep as the school day can be very tiring. - Being aware of school policies and to support all staff in their efforts to ensure a caring community. - The behaviour of any other children they bring into school. - Reading all letters/messages that are sent.
+There are copies available from the office. - Being prepared to discuss issues or problems politely and calmly with staff. - Being aware of the convenient times to talk with staff before/after school.
 It may be necessary to make an appointment if the discussion may take some time or is of a sensitive nature.